 Getting started is simple.
 Contact a program service provider below—they’ll determine if you qualify and help you take your first easy step to energy savings.

 ComEd customers may qualify to get home energy upgrades with the Illinois Home Weatherization Assistance Program (IHWAP).
 Contact your

 local community action agency to get started.

 If you own and occupy a vintage, single-family home built at least 50 years ago, and your home is located in the City of Chicago, the Chicago Bungalow Association can quickly get you on your way to home energy upgrades.
 Call

 1-312-675-0300 Ext.
 14 for details.

 Community action agencies help customers become more energy efficient by delivering kits to qualifying customers (view chart above).
-Kits include energy-saving LEDs, advanced power strip, faucet aerators and more, plus important educational information on energy-saving actions customers can take to reduce their energy bills.
+Kits include products such as energy-saving LEDs, advanced power strip, faucet aerators and more, plus important educational information on energy-saving actions customers can take to reduce their energy bills.
 Contact your

 local community action agency for a kit.

 Customers can save money and energy with expanded instant discounts on ENERGY STAR® certified LEDs at their